xmeliahmackay/portfolio/README.md

 * _Go to "https://github.com/xmeliahmackay/portfolio.git" GitHub Repository_
 * _Clone to your computer_
 * _Open and enjoy_
+* _Go to "https://xmeliahmackay.github.io/portfolio/" to see my Portfolio!_

 ## Support and contact details